rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 targeted advertising,
 there is growing public concern regardung the misuse of personal information, security, and privacy.
-Data privacy regulations are becoming a primary element in any data security conversation, for Union GDPR (2018),  Brazilian LGPD (2020), and the California Consumer Privacy Act (2020), the ability to protect personal information is a top priority.
+Data privacy regulations are becoming a primary element in any data security conversation.
+In the case of Union GDPR (2018),  Brazilian LGPD (2020), and the California Consumer Privacy Act (2020), the ability to protect personal information is a top priority.
 For companies that base their operative around customer data, trust becomes an